duprasf/php-base-laminas-new-app/readme.md

 ```
 By default, the GcNotify object is passed to the IndexController, if you have
 the configuration set, your values will be passed to the GcNotify object.
 This
-is done by the IndexController, but of course if you change this factory, the
+is done by the IndexController, but, of course, if you change this factory, the
 GcNotify might not be sent to the controller.

 To use the GcNotify, just use something like the code below, (**you should not